Argel-Tal/HorusHeresySilhouettes/LearningGit/Getting_started_with_Git.md

 0. Create a folder on your computer, relatively high in your files:
     *i.e. a new folder within `C:` or `C:\Users\YOUR_NAME_HERE\Documents`*

-    !!! tip "Long filepaths"

     Most computers have a maximum filename length and trying to clone this repo into a long filepath like `C:\Users\YOUR_NAME\Documents\Warhammer\FunProjects\PublicStuff\HeresySilhouettes\...` will throw a wobbly once it hits 256 characters

 0. Open the project in GitHub *(where you're reading this)*, select `Code` and then the copy icon near "Clone using this web URL"
 0. Open VS Code *(or equivalent)* and using the *Source Control* tab
 0. Select "Clone Repository" and then paste the URL you copied earlier
 0. Select the folder you made earlier as your "target directory"

+### Making changes
 0. Create a new branch
 0. Make your changes
 0. Save your changes